taniyeahh7/WellnessSphere/README.md

 # Wellness Sphere Web App

 ## About

 The **Wellness Sphere** Web App is a project designed to provide a platform for promoting holistic well-being.
-Whether you're interested in fitness, mindfulness, or nutrition, this app aims to support your journey towards a healthier and balanced lifestyle.
+Whether you're interested in fitness, or nutrition, this app aims to support your journey towards a healthier and balanced lifestyle.

 ## Getting Started